 Describe how study was carried out in detail and in proper sequence.
+This is important for your reader to evaluate the merit of your study and to potentially replicate it.

 Results

 Report your findings systematically, in accordance with the order in which hypotheses have been set out in the Introduction chapter.
 In addition to your statistical analyses, always include descriptive statistics (means and standard deviations) either in a Table or written in the narrative.